 The federal law is the highest authority to decide the interest rates of loans for federal students.
 The amount of interest accrued after the last payment can be decided using the interest calculation formula.

 The FAFSA can be filled out to apply for Federal Student Loans.
 Students without financial needs qualify for unsubsidized student loans and students who are in real need of financial need qualifies for subsidized loans.
-5.80% is the average student loan interest rate as per the reports by New America.
+5.80% is the average federal student loan interest rate as per the reports by New America.

 How do student loan interest rates work?